 The exact methods as to how more will be achieved from existing resources will vary tremendously depending upon the nature of the company, its industry and what exactly it produces or provides.
 Output will also vary inter-company between different departments and job roles, as the way a worker will "achieve more" will differ for, say, a shop-floor worker who produces a certain number of items per hour and their line manager who is responsible for organising work schedules.
 Both will have targets, and both will have their overall effectiveness enhanced through coaching or training courses, but the exact nature and extent of how much they have improved will vary greatly, particularly as measuring improvement may be difficult.

 Even though it may be difficult to do, it is important to try and measure the levels of success achieved during the coaching and training process.
 This will be easier for some than others, as some improvements can be quantifiably measured whilst others will be of a subjective nature and something which they themselves cannot answer as it will require feedback from their own manager to determine whether there has been a definite improvement or not.

 To gauge improvement it is necessary to make an initial assessment before any coaching or training is provided in order to see where the employee is currently at.
-Only by taking this initial measurement beforehand can accurate assessments of the success and effectiveness of the sessions be made.
+Only by taking this initial measurement beforehand can accurate assessments of the success and effectiveness of the business coaching sessions be made.

 Not only is doing more with existing resources good for profit levels, but creating a more efficient workforce which makes fewer mistakes and produces less wastage as a consequence is also highly beneficial for the environment as less raw materials need to be consumed in order to produce the same levels of finished items.